shizuforreal/placsp-pharmaa-pipeline/README.md

 The biggest time investment was understanding PLACSP itself rather than writing code.
 I spent a good portion of the exercise manually exploring the site, inspecting page structures, and figuring out how search results were generated.

-After that, with the help of claude I implemented the extraction pipeline, added molecule matching and data normalisation, wrote a small set of tests, and documented the main limitations and assumptions of the approach.
+After that,I implemented the extraction pipeline, added molecule matching and data normalisation, wrote a small set of tests, and documented the main limitations and assumptions of the approach.
 ---

 ## Running the Pipeline